wandwramp/toolchain/README.md

 ` $ wlink -o output.srec input1.o input2.o input3.o `

+`wlink` can also take several other paramaters.
+`-Ttext <address>` provides the memory address to start loading the resulting srec's .text segment.
+`-Tdata <address>` provides the memory address to start loading the resulting srec's .data segment.
+`-Tbss <address>` provides the memory address to start loading the resulting srec's .bss segment.
+`-Ebss <address>` provides the memory address that the resulting srec's .bss segment should finish at.
+`-v` instructs `wlink` to provide verbose output.

+Exsposed to the programmer there are also three special labels, `bss_size`, `text_size` and `data_size`.
+These three labels provide the size of the respective segment evaluated during the linking process.
+`la $1, bss_size` will load `$1` with the total size of the .bss segment.

 ## Building

 Building `wasm` and `wlink` simply requires `g++` to be installed.